Friday, December 13, 2019, 7:30 p.m.

 St Peter's Catholic Church, 301 Machleary St., Nanaimo

 Sing-along Messiahs are a tradition in many communities and Nanaimo is no exception.
 Our 10th annual performance is your opportunity to be a chorister with the Malaspina Choir as we sing Handel’s transcendent Messiah under the direction of Lionel Tanod.
 The Nanaimo Chamber Orchestra provides the accompaniment along with Jenny Vincent on continuo.
 Our soloists are Rebecca Collett, soprano; Julia Morgan, mezzo-soprano; Nolan Kehler, tenor; and Michael MacKinnon, bass.
 Exalt the glory of the Lord, tell good tidings to Zion, behold the Lamb of God, sing Hallelujah.
 And if you’re not a singer?
 You will enjoy being surrounded by this incomparable music and hearing the trumpet sound!
-We continue our tradition of sharing proceeds from the concert with a local Nanaimo charity, which this year is Haven Society.
+This year we are fundraising for our 50th Anniversary Legacy Project, to support the Port Theatre's Community Performing Arts Centre; partial proceeds from the concert will support this project.

 Scores for Messiah will be available for purchase at the door.